floridaCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Tallahassee, FL 32399-3100

-Alternatively, call (850) 921- 4159 or send a fax message to (850) 921- 4129, or send an email
+Alternatively, call (850) 921- 4159 or send a fax message to (850) 921- 4129, or send an email.

 Records that are considered public may be accessible from some third-party websites.
-These websites often make searching simpler, as they are not limited by geographic location, and search engines on these sites may help when starting a search for a specific or multiple records.
-To begin using such a search engine on a third-party or government website, interested parties usually must provide:
+Operating independently of any federal, state or local agency, such websites may simplify the search process as they are not limited by geographic location.
+In addition, third-party sites typically have search engines that can be used for filtering specific or multiple record(s).
+To use third-party or government websites, interested parties may need to provide:

-- The location or assumed location of the record or person involved.
-This includes information such as the city, county, or state that person resides in or was accused in.
+• The location or assumed location of the record or person involved.
+This includes information such as the city, county, or state that the person resides in or was accused in

-Third-party sites are independent from government sources, and are not sponsored by these government agencies.
-Because of this, record availability on third-party sites may vary.
+However, third-party sites are independent of government sources and are not sponsored by these government agencies.
+Therefore, the record results, availability, or accuracy cannot be guaranteed.

-Can you Lookup Florida Juvenile Records Online?
+Can you Look Up Florida Juvenile Records Online?

 No. Juvenile records are not available online.
 Exceptions to this rule are juvenile felonies and multiple misdemeanors.
-These exceptions can be viewed on electronic court records available on circuit court websites holding the data.
-They can also be accessed at the Florida Courts Online Public Docket and as rap sheets at the Florida Criminal History Record Check of the Florida Department of Law Enforcement, Division of Criminal Justice Information Services.
+These exceptions may be viewed on electronic court records available on circuit court websites holding the data.
+They may also be accessed at the Florida Courts Online Public Docket and as rap sheets at the Florida Criminal History Record Check of the Florida Department of Law Enforcement, Division of Criminal Justice Information Services.

 Do Juvenile Records Show up on Background Checks?

 According to Florida statutes on retention of criminal records, juvenile felonies and serious misdemeanors will show up at background checks.
-Also, arrests and cases that were tried using the adult criminal process will be visible when criminal history information checks are carried out.
-Juvenile status offenses are not visible during criminal history checks.
-Juvenile status offenses are those that, if committed by an adult, will not be interpreted as a crime.
+Also, arrests and cases that were tried using the adult criminal process may still be visible when criminal history information checks are carried out.
+Juvenile status offenses are generally not visible during criminal history checks.
+Juvenile status offenses are those that, if committed by an adult, would not be interpreted as a crime.

 How Long are Juvenile Records Kept in Florida?